“How do I create a 301 redirect map?”– Frustrated SEO professional

 with concurrent.futures.ThreadPoolExecutor() as executor: content_list_a = list(executor.map(get_content, url_list_a)) content_list_b = list(executor.map(get_content, url_list_b)) content_dictionary = dict(zip(url_list_b, content_list_b))

 Next is actually scraping the URLs and extracting the content.
-URL List A creates Content List A while URL List B creates Content List B. The concurrent library processes the code faster.
-Concurrency means the program isn’t waiting for a code to finish executing before processing the next.
+URL List A creates Content List A while URL List B creates Content List B. The concurrent library processes the code quicker.
+Concurrency means that the program isn’t waiting to finish executing a code before executing the next code.

 model = PolyFuzz("TF-IDF") model.match(content_list_a, content_list_b) data = model.get_matches()

 Next is using PolyFuzz to match the content.
-The chunk of the algorithm relies on this library/package.
-Essentially, it matches Content List A and Content List B (that were created earlier).
+The chunk of the algorithm relies on this library or package.
+Essentially, it matches Content List A and Content List B that were created earlier.
 After this point, it creates the Similarity metric, which is the most important data.
 The Similarity metric is a percentage.